kimbrow-slice/SOSGame/README.md

 4. To run the game in debug mode, in Visual Studio press `F5` or Click `Start`
 5. Follow the instructions on your screen to start your game!

-**Running the Released Version**:
-1. Clone the repository to your local machine e.g., git clone https://github.com/kimbrow-slice/SOSGame.git
-2. Open a command line interface and navigate to the directory where the project was downloaded, e.g., `cd C:\Users\USRENAMEHERE\Downloads\SOSGAME`
-3. Once in the directory, type `dotnet publish -c Release -r win-x64 --self-contained true` **NOTE: This command is specific to Windows-64 bit, if running linux change to `linux64` or `osx-64` and run the game with `./SOSGame` while in the projects directory.**
-4. Navigate to the build output folder `cd cd bin\Release\net9.0\win-x64\publish`
-5. Run the executable file `SOSGame.exe`

 ## References:
  - [AvaloniaUI Documentation](https://docs.avaloniaui.net/docs/)
  - [AvaloniaUI Styling Guide](https://docs.avaloniaui.net/docs/0.10.x/styling/styles#pseudoclasses)